Sab79/Events-Management/pages/messages/messages/vaccinations_2.md

 ## Bundle structure

 The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
 The MessageHeader resource references a `List` resource as the focus of the event message.
-The `List` resource will contain atleast a "DocumentReference" resources which will point to where the latests immunization information can be retrieved.
+The `List` resource will contain at least one "DocumentReference" resource which will point to where the latest immunization information can be retrieved.

-The List may also reference an `Immunization` Resource contained in the message, this resource must represents the vaccination that was given or not given to the patient and is the focus of the event message.
+The List may also reference an `Immunization` resource contained in the message.
+This resource must represent the vaccination that was given or not given to the patient and is the focus of the event message.

 The diagram below shows the referencing between FHIR resources within the event message bundle: